Call of Duty Warzone 2 Review – A Similar Experience

 Story And Setting

 AL Mazrah.
+(Image by eXputer)

 Within the Republic of Adal in Western Asia, a fictional desert region called AL Mazrah serves as the setting for COD Warzone 2.
 It actually resembles a modernized version of the Verdansk map from Call of Duty: Modern Warfare II, along with some iconic locations that COD veterans will be familiar with.
-The map is much more vibrant and diverse thanks to these features, and makes it feel like a real place.
+The map is much more vibrant and diverse thanks to these features, which make it feel like a real place.

-It is also significantly better than Caldera, the original Warzone map because it has dense cities, substantial structures, and lots of terrain cover.
+It is also significantly better than Caldera, the original Warzone map, because it has dense cities, substantial structures, and lots of terrain cover.

 Gameplay